quarkslab/kdigger/README.md

 Use "kdigger [command] --help" for more information about a command.
 ```

-Especially on the dig command:
+Especially on the dig command to browse the available flags:

 ```text
 This command, with no arguments, runs all registered buckets.
 You can find information about all buckets with the list command.
 To run one or more